-To accumulate the most savings, the amount of money sitting in the offset account must be consistently at a reasonable level (eg.$100 isn’t going to do it for you!).
+To reap the benefits of an offset account and accumulate the most savings, the amount of money deposited into the account must be consistently at a reasonable level (e.g., $100 isn’t going to do it for you!).

 One of the ways that people manage to maximise the amount in their offset accounts is by putting all of their work income into their offset account and using a credit card for their expenses/purchases made throughout the month.
 Critically, they then make a lump sum payment from the offset account once a month at the time ‘due’ from their credit card provider to balance the credit card back to $0 (and hence avoiding any interest charges and fees from the credit card itself).

 As with many financial product features, there are often certain types of fees and premiums involved.
 And while saving money long term is the focus here, you have to make sure you do the basic sums to ensure that the fees don’t end up costing you more than the amount you save by reducing the interest bill on your home loan!